-Row No. Description Hong Kong basis Basel III basis Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 306,528 302,815 19 For the purpose of determining the total amount of signicapital instruments issued by financial sector entities, an amount of loans, facilities or other credit exposures provicompanies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the MA that any such was granted, or any such other credit exposure was incurable business.
+Row No. Description Hong Kong basis Basel III basis No. Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of signicapital instruments issued by financial sector entities, an amount of loans, facilities or other credit exposures provicompanies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the MA that any such was granted, or any such other credit exposure was incurable.
+Al's business.
 Therefore, the amount to be deducted as a than that required under Basel III.
-The amount reported this box represents the amount reported in row 19 (i.e. the Kong basis") adjusted by excluding the aggregate amount exposures to the AI's connected companies which were Kong approach.
-Al is required to agided by it to any of is sector entity, as if sometimes or sometimes or sometimes are allowed as a sector entity, except where a loan was made, and it is a sector entity, except where a sector except and it is a sector entity, except where a sector entity is a sector entity and extended in the sector entity is a sector entity and extended in the sector entity and extended in the sector entity is a sector entity and extended in the sector entity and extended in the sector entity is a sector entity and extended in the sector entity and extended in the sector entity and extended in the sector entity, as if sector entity, except where a loan was made, and if sector entity, except where except except entity, except where except entity, except where except except entity, except excep igregate any its connected such loans, synthetic holdings te the AI by such facility or course of the may be greater Basel III basis" in under the "Hong or other credit
+The amount reported this box represents the amount reported in row 19 (i.e. the Kong basis") adjusted by excluding the aggregate amounts. ficant LAC investment of is required to again it to any of sector entity, as if some or entity, except where a loan was made, are reported in row 19 rounder the column "Ene amount reported int of loans, facilities" ents in CET1 ggregate any its connected such loans, synthetic holdings re the AI ny such facility y course of the may be greater Basel III basis" in under the "Hong to or other credit exposures to the Al's connected companies which were Kong approach. subject to deductior n under the Hong